Emotional branding: Criticism

 A similar criticism of emotional branding concerns its very origin as the use of propaganda.
 Many criticisms have been formed concerning advertising's relation to propaganda, as the very first ideas about public relations and many ideas about advertising and branding came from the same man, Edward Bernays, who perfected the art of propaganda.

-A third criticism of emotional branding is in reference to the growing "sameness" of products on the market and the desperate attempt of marketers to distinct their brand from others.
+A third criticism of emotional branding is in reference to the growing homogeneity of products on the market and the desperate attempt of marketers to differentiate their brand.
 From The Hidden Persuaders: "The greater the similarity between products, the less part reason really plays in brand selection."
-Because of the amount of competition today, the industry calls for more ways to subliminally affect the consumer.
-The very thought of affecting a consumer based on psychological research is controversial in itself and has been subject to extreme criticism throughout the development of the advertising industry.
-Because of both the likeness of products on the market today and the clutter of advertisements, more creative tactics, which may be criticized by some, are being used to subliminally affect the mind.
+Because of the amount of competition today, the industry calls for more ways to subliminally influence consumers.
+The idea of influencing a consumer based on psychological research is controversial in itself and has been subject to extreme criticism throughout the development of the advertising industry.
+Due to both the similarity of products and the overwhelming volume of advertisements, marketers are employing more creative and sometimes contentious tactics to influence consumer perception at a subliminal level.